Marian Price: Political activity after prison

-Marian Price was freed in 1980 on a Royal prerogative of mercy when her anorexia nervosa resulting from her hunger strike was deemed to put her life at risk.
+Marian Price was freed in 1980 on a Royal prerogative of mercy when her anorexia nervosa, resulting from being force-fed during the hunger strike, was deemed to put her life at risk.
 She resumed a private life, emerging only in the 1990s as a vocal opponent of Sinn Féin's "peace strategy".
 Price has been critical of the Good Friday Agreement, saying "It is certainly not what I went to prison for, and it is not what my sister went to prison for".

 Price was refused a visa to enter the United States on 15 December 1999.
 She had been due to speak at an Irish Freedom Committee fundraising event in New York.
 In 2000 Price gave the funeral oration for Joseph O'Connor, a member of the Real IRA.
 As of 2003 she was a member of the 32 County Sovereignty Movement and worked for a prisoners' welfare organisation.
-Interviewed in The Guardian in 2003 she expressed no regrets for her past actions and her continued support for armed action.
+Interviewed in The Guardian in 2003 she expressed no regrets for her past actions and her continued support for armed struggle.

 Return to prison

-On 17 November 2009 she was named as being one of two people arrested in connection with an attack on the Massereene Barracks in Northern Ireland in March 2009 in which two British soldiers were shot dead.
+On 17 November 2009, she was named as being one of two people arrested in connection with an attack on the Massereene Barracks in Northern Ireland in March 2009, organized by the dissident republican group the Real IRA, in which two British soldiers were shot dead.
 In 2011 she was charged with providing property for the purposes of terrorism.

 On 15 May 2011, she was charged with encouraging support for an illegal organisation.
 This related to her involvement in a statement given at an Easter Rising rally in Derry in 2011.
 On the same day the Secretary of State for Northern Ireland, Owen Paterson, revoked her release from prison on licence.
 Paterson said the decision was made because the threat posed by Price had "significantly increased".

 Price was the only female inmate at HM Prison Maghaberry near Lisburn from May 2011 until she was moved to the hospital wing of HM Prison Hydebank Wood in February 2012.
 In May 2012, at a rally in her support, Price's husband, Gerry McGlinchey, stated that his wife was near breaking point.
 The charges against Price and three men from Derry in relation to the Easter Rising rally were later dismissed at Derry Magistrates' Court in May 2012.

-On 7 June 2012, a protest close to Times Square in Manhattan, New York called for Price to be released from what her family describes as internment.
+On 7 June 2012, a protest close to Times Square in Manhattan, New York, called for Price to be released from what her family describes as internment.
 On 30 May 2013, Price was released from prison after a decision by the Parole Commissioners.